Paranormal: Neuroscience

 Some scientists have investigated possible neurocognitive processes underlying the formation of paranormal beliefs.
-In a study (Pizzagalli et al. 2000) data demonstrated that "subjects differing in their declared belief in and experience with paranormal phenomena as well as in their schizotypal ideation, as determined by a standardized instrument, displayed differential brain electric activity during resting periods."
+In a study (Pizzagalli et al, 2000), data demonstrated that "subjects differing in their declared belief in and experience with paranormal phenomena as well as in their schizotypal ideation, as determined by a standardized instrument, displayed differential brain electric activity during resting periods."
 Another study (Schulter and Papousek, 2008) wrote that paranormal belief can be explained by patterns of functional hemispheric asymmetry that may be related to perturbations during fetal development.

 It was also realized that people with higher dopamine levels have the ability to find patterns and meanings where there are none.
 This is why scientists have connected high dopamine levels with paranormal belief.

 Criticism

 Some scientists have criticized the media for promoting paranormal claims.
-In a report by Singer and Benassi in 1981, they wrote that the media may account for much of the near universality of paranormal belief, as the public are constantly exposed to films, newspapers, documentaries and books endorsing paranormal claims while critical coverage is largely absent.
-According to Paul Kurtz, "In regard to the many talk shows that constantly deal with paranormal topics, the skeptical viewpoint is rarely heard; and when it is permitted to be expressed, it is usually sandbagged by the host or other guests."
+In a report by Singer and Benassi in 1981, they wrote that the media may account for much of the near universality of paranormal belief, as the public is constantly exposed to films, newspapers, documentaries, and books endorsing paranormal claims, while critical coverage is largely absent.
+According to Paul Kurtz, "Regarding the many talk shows that constantly deal with paranormal topics, the skeptical viewpoint is rarely heard; and when it is permitted to be expressed, it is usually sandbagged by the host or other guests."
 Kurtz described the popularity of public belief in the paranormal as a "quasi-religious phenomenon", a manifestation of a transcendental temptation, a tendency for people to seek a transcendental reality that cannot be known by using the methods of science.
 Kurtz compared this to a primitive form of magical thinking.

 Terence Hines has written that on a personal level, paranormal claims could be considered a form of consumer fraud as people are "being induced through false claims to spend their money—often large sums—on paranormal claims that do not deliver what they promise" and uncritical acceptance of paranormal belief systems can be damaging to society.